Mees-Molenaar/colloquium/README.md

 > edge_list20190701.csv

 This is the csv file containing the edge list.
 And this file is used to make a network via cytoscape.

+> introduction.docx

+Currently, this document contains ideas of the contents of the introduction that I want to work out.